 - Crowd Song: "You Will Be Found" is a twist on this — there isn't a physical crowd onstage, but the song is about a "virtual" crowd of faceless strangers (whom we hear as voiceovers) all testifying one after another to how Evan's speech changed their lives.
 The creators did this for real by organizing a "virtual choir" of fans singing the song together on the DEH website.

 - A part of "Waving Through a Window" is sung again in "Words Fail".
 It's also notable for being a sadder reprise of a song that wasn't exactly happy to begin with.

 - Played straight with "You Will Be Found".
 The song initially conveys the message that if one is lost, they can be helped upon by others.
-The next time it's sang, it represents the abuse that the Murphys have received from social media, as they believe the Murphys didn't care about their son enough.
+The next time it's sung, it represents the abuse that the Murphys have received from social media, as they believe the Murphys didn't care enough about their son.

 - Did Not Get the Girl: Evan and Zoe split after it comes out that Evan was lying about basically everything.
 But they're on good terms by the story's end, and she forgives him for the whole ordeal.

 - Disappeared Dad: Evan's dad.
 "So Big/So Small" details the day he left.